 When I was in Australia I said my

-If you passed your driving license in Canada or New Zealand you will need to provide proof that you can drive a manual gearbox if you want a manual license.
+If you passed your driving test in Canada or New Zealand you will need to provide proof that you can drive a manual gearbox if you want a manual license.

 Manual or Automatic Licence